anigkus/anigkus.github.io/docs/zh-cn/draft-todo.md

 ### interpretation-of-data-change-principles-of-mainstream-configuration-centers
 #### Nacos\Apoll\DisConf\Spring Config\Consul

-# 解读 mongo, mongosh, mongod , mongos 是什么
+# 理解MongoDB 这些命令的区别和原理(Process)
-## Interpretation of mongo, mongosh, mongod , mongos What is
+## Understand the differences and principles of these commands in MongoDB
-### interpretation-of-mongo-mongosh-mongod-mongos-what-is
+### understand-the-differences-and-principles-of-these-commands-in-mongodb
 #### https://www.helenjoscott.com/2022/01/29/mongod-mongo-mongosh-mongos-what-now/